 - Track the subject with the Area AF frame.

-- By default, [: +Tracking].
+- By default, [: AF method] is set to [::+Tracking].
 An Area AF frame (1) appears when you press the shutter button halfway.
 Once the subject is in focus, the AF point turns blue.

 - Shoot continuously.